vdye/git/README.md

 you can opt to install via the command line, using the below instructions for supported OSes:

 ## Windows
-__Note:__ Winget is still in public preview, meaning you currently [need to take special installation steps](https://docs.microsoft.com/en-us/windows/package-manager/winget/#install-winget).
+__Note:__ Winget is still in public preview, meaning you currently [need to take special installation steps](https://docs.microsoft.com/en-us/windows/package-manager/winget/#install-winget) (i.e. manually installing the `.appxbundle`, installing the preview version of [App Installer](https://www.microsoft.com/p/app-installer/9nblggh4nns1?ocid=9nblggh4nns1_ORSEARCH_Bing&rtc=1&activetab=pivot:overviewtab), or participating in the [Windows Insider flight ring](https://insider.windows.com/https://insider.windows.com/)).

 To install with Winget, run